-- Daniel Defoe Tis impossible to be sure of any thing but Death and Taxes. - Christopher Bullock Death and Taxes, they are certain. - Edward Ward Death and taxes are inevitable. - Thomas Chandler Haliburton Our Constitution is in actual operation; everything appears to promise that it will last; but nothing in this world is certain but death and taxes. - Benjamin Franklin We have long had death and taxes as the two standards of inevitability.
+(C) Tax Analysts 2010.
+All rights reserved.
+Tax Analysts does not claim copyright in any public domain or third party content.
+Taxes Generally As certain as death and taxes. - Daniel DeFo Tis impossible to be sure of any thing but Death and Taxes. - Christopher Bulloc Death and Taxes, they are certain. - Edward Ward Death and taxes are inevitable. - Thomas Chandler Haliburton Our Constitution is in actual operation; everything appears to promise that it will last; but nothing in this world is certain but death and taxes. - Benjamin Franklin We have long had death and taxes as the two standards of inevitability.
 But there are those who believe that death is the preferable of the two.
-"At least," as one man said, "there's one advantage about death; it doesn't get worse every time Congress meets." - Erwin N. Griswold Another difference between death and taxes is that death is frequently painless. - Anonymous Death and taxes and childbirth.
-There's never any convenient time for any of them. - Margaret Mitchell (Gone With the Wind) Death and taxes may be inevitable, but they shouldn't be related. - J.C.
+"At least," as one man said, "there's one advantage about death; it doesn't get worse every time Congress meets." - Erwin N. Griswold Another difference between death and taxes is that death is frequently painless. - Anonymou Death and taxes and childbirth.
+There's never any convenient time f or any c of the em.

+- Margaret Mitchell (Gone With the Wind)

+Death and taxes may be inevitable, but they shouldn't be related.

+- J.C.
 Watts Jr.